 About Air Compressor Piping Systems

 Air compressor distribution systems consist of series of pipes that convey the compressed air from the compressor air tank, to its distribution point.
-You’ll find that it is very common for the majority of air compressors to have multiple drops along their piping systems.
-These drops provide support for different tools, processes or even production lines.
+You’ll find that it is very common for the majority of air compressors to have multiple drops along with their piping systems.
+These drops provide support for different tools, processes, or even production lines.

-If your air compressor efficiently conveys air from the compressor to the systems end point with very little pressure drop, it is considered well designed.
+If your air compressor efficiently conveys air from the compressor to the systems endpoint with very little pressure drop, it is considered well designed.
 Little pressure, drop is when the pressure at the end of the line is close to the pressure that enters the system.